Enter your ZIP to

 Who Should Consider Sliding Windows?

 When you live in a home with shorter ceilings/walls, double-hung windows or casement windows can wind up taking nearly all the wall space.
 This is not always aesthetically pleasing and can make the room seem smaller.
-Sliding windows fit horizontally instead, so they make the room seem taller than it is.
+Sliding windows fit horizontally instead, so they make the room seem taller.

-- Small areas where you need light or ventilation, like bathrooms.
+• Small spaces where you need light or ventilation, like bathrooms.

 How Much Do They Cost?